RaskiTech/DBD-Screamless/README.md

 Look for the releases tab and choose the latest release.
 Installation instructions are included in there.

 # Troubleshooting
 If you have any problems with the program, first check that your in-game hud scale is set correctly in the Settings.txt file.
 You should also check the program output by enabling console in Settings.txt.
-If everything is set up correctly, or the program throws weird errors you can't understand, open up an issue on the subject.
+If everything is set up correctly, or the program throws weird errors you don't understand, open up an issue on the subject.